Lies, Damned Lies and Austerity

 When I write about that on here I often receive comments along the lines of David’s – that government spending caused the mess in the first place and more of it would just cause an even bigger mess.
 I have perhaps not addressed this directly in the past so, hold on to your hats, I will do so now.

-First of all saying that the cause of the mess was purely the previous government’s spending is a very simplified view.
+First of all saying that the cause of the mess was purely the previous government’s spending is at best an extremely simplified view.
 There were many factors that combined to cause the financial crisis.
-People who say it was simply caused by government spending are conveniently forgetting what the banks were up to.
+People who say it was caused by government spending are conveniently forgetting what the banks were up to.
 That’s another story though and I do need to address the misconceptions about government spending.
 I am going to try to explain why I think spending is sometimes a good idea and sometimes a bad idea and why at the moment I think it is a very good idea indeed.
 So here goes…

 Over time the economy swings between periods of growth and periods of contraction.
 Governments (despite often making claims to the contrary) have never been able to stop this happening and perhaps this shouldn’t be too much of a surprise.
 After all, a government has only simple tools at its disposal and economies are complicated things in which bad things have a habit of finding ways to happen.